-The College is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and approved for teacher training by the Indiana Department of Education and the National Council for Accreditation of Teacher Education.
-Additionally, may individual programs of various departments are certified by their professional associations.
+The College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+It is also approved for teacher training by the Indiana Department of Education and the National Council for Accreditation of Teacher Education (NCATE).
+Some academic programs are certified or approved by their professional organizations: American Art Therapy Association, American Bar Association, American Music Therapy Association, National Association of Schools of Music and Society for Human Resource Management.